Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 ### DEF CON ###

-**DEF CON** is the largest and original of the 3 conferences.
+[**DEF CON**](https://www.defcon.org) is the largest and original of the 3 conferences.
 Founded in 1993, it is one of the longest running Hacker/Computer Security conferences, drawing an estimated 25,000 attendees for DEF CON 25 in 2017.
 It's widely speculated that this year's attendance will hit 30,000, so be ready to meet some new friends.
 Introverts and those whose dislike crowds will want to make sure to be prepared to take breaks from the masses at DEF CON.

 In case you missed the big announcement, DEF CON will be spread across two hotels this year: Caesar's Palace and the Flamingo.
 I'm excited about this